Donovan Wilson (footballer)

-He joined Wolverhampton Wanderers from Bristol Rovers in January 2015 following a brief loan spell, and made his first-team debut for Wolves in February 2017.
+Wilson joined Wolverhampton Wanderers from Bristol Rovers in January 2015 following a brief loan spell.
+He made his first-team debut for Wolves in February 2017.
 He spent the second half of the 2017–18 season on loan at Port Vale.
 He spent the first half of the 2018–19 season on loan at Spanish club Jumilla and joined Exeter City on loan for the second half of the season.
-He returned to Spain to sign with Burgos in July 2019, before joining English side Macclesfield Town in February 2020.
-He signed with Bath City in September 2020 and loaned out to Sutton United in March 2021, and joined the club on a permanent basis after helping Sutton to win the National League title at the end of the 2020–21 season.
+He returned to Spain to sign with Burgos in July 2019 before joining the English side Macclesfield Town in February 2020.
+He signed with Bath City in September 2020 and was loaned out to Sutton United in March 2021, and joined the club permanently after helping Sutton to win the National League title at the end of the 2020–21 season.
 He played on the losing side in the 2022 EFL Trophy final.
+He signed with Grimsby Town in June 2023, where he remained for two seasons.
+He returned to non-League football with Dagenham & Redbridge in June 2025.

 Career

 Bristol Rovers

-Wilson began his career at Bristol Rovers, signing a one-year deal at the age of 17 in May 2014; he had spent ten years at the club's academy after signing from Bradley Stoke United at the age of seven.
+Wilson began his career at Bristol Rovers, signing a one-year deal at 17 in May 2014; he had spent ten years at the club's academy after signing from Bradley Stoke United at the age of seven.
 He made the bench at the Memorial Stadium during the 2014–15 Conference Premier promotion winning season, but did not make it onto the pitch for the "Pirates".
 Manager Darrell Clarke reportedly had planned to give him his debut in one match before realising he had already made his three allotted substitutions.